Second Cycle Degree/Two Year Master in History and Oriental Studies

 Programme aims

-The curricula of this 2nd cycle degree programme produce historians with complete knowledge of the epistemological foundations of historical research, a solid command of historical method and general knowledge of world history from its origins to modern times.
-Graduates will have specialised knowledge of a general and European historic period (ancient world, the Middle Ages, modern or contemporary), or in the history of culturally defined areas of Asia and Africa.
+The curricula of this 2nd cycle degree programme provide historians with complete knowledge of the epistemological foundations of historical research, a solid command of historical method and general knowledge of world history from its origins to the present day.
+Graduates will have specialist knowledge of a European historic period (ancient, mediaeval, early modern, contemporary history), or of the history of culturally defined areas outside Europe, and namely in Asia and Africa.

 The programme curricula are suitably designed to respond to these specialisations.